Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Background and Setup

-Each step preserves (or restores) the sample mean. \emph{Note:} The theoretical guarantee (Lemma~\ref{lem:guard}) uses a \emph{relative} bound $\Var(\hat W)\le\rho\,\Var(W^{\mathrm{m1}})$; the implementation's absolute cap is more conservative when $\Var(W^{\mathrm{m1}}){>}1$. \end{enumerate} \emph{Remark (transport view).} In the continuous case the ideal component is $m^\star(s)=p_{S\mid\pi'}(s)/p_{S\mid\pi_0}(s)$; SIMCal-W stacks increasing and decreasing $S$-monotone candidates to minimize IF variance, yielding approximately monotone weights when one direction dominates.
+Each step preserves (or restores) the sample mean. \emph{Note:} The theoretical guarantee (Lemma~\ref{lem:guard}) uses a \emph{relative} bound $\Var(\hat W)\le\rho\,\Var(W^{\mathrm{m1}})$; the implementation's absolute cap is more conservative when $\Var(W^{\mathrm{m1}}){>}1$. \end{enumerate} \emph{Remark (transport view).} In the continuous case the ideal component is $m^\star(s)=p_{S\mid\pi'}(s)/p_{S\mid\pi_0}(s)$; weight stabilization stacks increasing and decreasing $S$-monotone candidates to minimize IF variance, yielding approximately monotone weights when one direction dominates.
+When $m^\star(S)$ is not approximately monotone, isotonic projection trades bias for variance; in the low-overlap regimes where this matters most, we recommend Direct over IPS/DR (see CLE bound, \cref{sec:background}).
+(Weight stabilization visualization in \cref{app:weight-viz}.)